rbarile17/C-Socket-Library/README.md

 # C Socket Library
-Implementazione bella delle socket in C
+Library that simplify the use of TCP socket in winsock and sys/socket.h libraries.